hujhax/austin-improv-wiki/Performers/Kacey Samiee.md

 **Kacey Samiee** ([[Wikipedia - Help - IPA for English#Key|/ˈsæmiːˌiː/]]) is a performer, director, coach, teacher, and singer of improv.

 ## History
-Kacey started doing improv since 2000 as a member of [[The Hideout]] Theatre's house troupe, [[We Could Be Heroes]].
+Kacey started doing improv since 2000 as a member of [[The Hideout]] Theatre's house troupe, [[Troupes/We Could Be Heroes]].
 A few years later she started directing and coaching both short form and narrative shows.
 In 2001, Kacey became a founding member of [[Troupes/Girls Girls Girls]] and was a co-creator of the first musical improv troupe in Austin.
 She spent the next decade helping to develop, and refine the technique of musical improv with [[Troupes/Girls Girls Girls]] until she left in 2010.
 In 2013 she created the curriculum for three levels of musical improv at [[The Hideout Theatre]] and began to teach.
 In 2015 she signed on to teach regular improv at the same institution as well.

 ## Troupes
 * [[Troupes/Indigo Shift]]